choan/string_tensions/README.md

 ## Usage

-[ruby-units](https://github.com/olbrich/ruby-units) is used internally, so any combination of imperial and SI units is available.
+[ruby-units](https://github.com/olbrich/ruby-units) is used internally for all operations, so any combination of imperial and SI units is acceptable.
 Results are returned as `Unit` instances (with imperial units, use `to` in order to convert to anything you are interested in).

-Default units are `lbs/in` for unit weights and `lbs` for tensions.
+Default units are `lbs/in` for unit weights and `lbf` for tensions.

 StringTensions uses [NoteFrequencies](https://github.com/choan/note_frequencies) internally for converting pitches to frequencies.